ADA-2019/Project/README.md

         └── index.php?action=stats # Contains num of posts, replies, and other global stats

 ```
+##### Data Inconsistency

+Due to a process of automatic parsing, prone to failure, the data is inconsistent and part of it is unusable.
+Usually it is because the web scraping failed so the files are incomplete at best if not inexistent at all.
+We were force to get rid of many scrapped dates because of that, to avoid plots leading to wrong conclusions.

 ## Conclusion
 We have seen that Operation Onymous did not have a huge impact on the market as it went back to normal shortly after Operation Onymous.
 However it leads to interesting changes on the vendors behalf : the small suppliers tend to quit the market while the bigger ones seem to grow.
 One could then ask if the operation was a success since it reduce the number of vendors but it advantages the bigger ones who are supposedly the hardest to arrest.
 Either way, during this project we manage to extract information from a huge amount of data and make a nice Data Story out of it.